joseppbenvenuto/NHL_ML_Analysis/README.md

 ## Folder & Files & Descriptions

 * **API_Web_Scraping_ETL_Pipeline -**  Scarpes data from the web and the NHL API to then be put through an ETL process and stored in a PostGresql databse.
-&nbsp * ** Data -** Stores the warngled data to then be put through an ETL process.
+  * ** Data -** Stores the warngled data to then be put through an ETL process.
-&nbsp * ** Create_Tables_NHL.py -** Creates a database called nhldb wtih all needed tables.
+  * ** Create_Tables_NHL.py -** Creates a database called nhldb wtih all needed tables.
 This file can also be run when the database need to rebooted and started from scratch.

 * **create_tables.py -**  Python script is developed to drop and create tables allowing for flexibility during the ETL pipeline development phase.